Last updated on October 3rd, 2021 at 08:37 am

 Spring ball Model

-The elastic behaviour of solids can be well explained by Spring Ball Model.
+The elastic behavior of solids can be well explained by Spring Ball Model.
 Here Atoms are modeled with balls and interatomic forces are represented with springs.
 If we try to displace a ball from its equilibrium position, then the spring system tries to restore the ball back to its original position.